Andrew Simms

 Andrew Simms is an author, political economist and campaigner.

-Andrew co-founded the New Weather Institute and coordinates the Rapid Transition Alliance.
+Andrew co-founded the New Weather Institute and coordinates the Badvertising campaign and Rapid Transition Alliance.
 He is a research associate at the Centre for Global Political Economy, University of Sussex, and was Policy Director of NEF (the New Economics Foundation) for many years, where he co-authored and published the original Green New Deal, and established its Climate Change, Energy and Interdependence Programme.
 He is also the assistant director of Scientists for Global Responsibility.
 He co-founded the Green New Deal group in 2007, the climate campaign onehundredmonths.org that ran until 2017, and devised Earth Overshoot Day.
 He is a regular contributor to The Ecologist, and has often contributed to the Guardian, BBC and multiple other media.
 His current campaigns include Badvertising, Car Free Megacities and in 2018, with his colleague Peter Newell, he proposed the Fossil Fuel Non Proliferation Treaty, now a major international campaign.

 A political economist and environmentalist, Andrew studied at the London School of Economics and has written widely on the political economy of both global and local economies, and sat on the board of the Transition Network.
 He coined the phenomenon of ‘Clone Town Britain’ and led NEF’s work on the ‘Great Transition’.
 New Scientist magazine called him a ‘master at joined up progressive thinking.’